pizslacker/C-on-Amiga/intuition-window/README.md

+# Intuition-window

+Sample C program that draws an AmgaOS window.

-The resulting binary from source code in this folder will be `AmigaOS loadseg()able executable/binary`-type, and can only be run on emulated **AmigaOS v1.3/3.1 Workbench**, or real-world Amiga computers running **1.3/3.1 ROM + 1.3/3.1 Workbench**.
+The resulting binary from source code in this folder will be `AmigaOS loadseg()able` executable/binary-type, and can only be run on emulated **AmigaOS v1.3 / v3.1 Workbench**, or real-world Amiga computers running **1.3 / 3.1 ROM + 1.3 / 3.1 Workbench**.